Lewis Carroll and the Red Hot Potato: a graph theoretic approach to a linear algebraic identity: Proof that is a sign-reversing involution

 \begin{theorem} The function $\phi_1$ is a sign-reversing involution on $S_1-S_2$. \end{theorem}

 \begin{proof}

 Lemma \ref{Range} shows that $\phi_1$ is indeed a function into the correct range.
+Lemma \ref{involution} shows that $\phi_1$ is an involution.
+Thus we just need to show that $\phi_1$ is sign-reversing.

-If the edge coming out of node 1 in $A$ is black, then we simply move that edge over, which means if we apply $\phi_1$ again, we just move that edge back again.
-Therefore in this case, $\phi_1$ is an involution.
-It is sign-reversing because if $\{A,B\}\in S_1$, then moving the single black edge over puts $\{C,D\}\in S_2$ and vice versa.
+If the edge coming out of node 1 in $A$ is black, if $\{A,B\}\in S_1$, then moving the single black edge over puts $\{C,D\}\in S_2$ and vice versa.
 The parity of cycles does not change, which means that in $S_1-S_2$, $\phi_1$ is sign-reversing.

 Now suppose that the edge coming out of node 1 in $A$ is red.
 Then we perform the crabwalk.
-By definition, if we apply $\phi_1$ twice, each time the sequence of edges traveled along will be the same.
-Since we are simply changing shades in that sequence of edges, it is clear that $\phi_1$ is an involution.

 We break our proof that $\phi_1$ is sign-reversing into two cases:

 \textbf{Case 1} Let $\{A,B\}\in S_1$.
 Since $B$ has no edges out of nodes $1$ or $2$, there can be no red edges in $B$ involving either of these nodes, so the crabwalk must end in $A$.
 Then by Lemma \ref{Parity} the parity of cycles has not changed.
 Since we have moved over the edge out of $1$, but not the edge out of $2$, then $\{C,D\}\in S_2$, and since the parity of cycles has not changed, $\{C,D\}$ has the same sign in $S_2$ as $\{A,B\}\in S_1$.
 Thus the sign has changed in $S_1-S_2$.
+(See Figure \ref{case1} for an example).

 \textbf{Case 2} Let $\{A,B\}\in S_2$. \begin{itemize} \item Suppose the crabwalk ends in $A$.
 Then by Lemma \ref{Parity} the parity of the cycles remains the same.
 Since we are not ending at node 2 in $B$, the edge out of $2$ remains in $D$, and the edge out of $1$ switches to $D$.
 Thus $\{C,D\}\in S_1$ and, since the sign of $\{A,B\}\in S_2$ is the same as that of $\{C,D\}\in S_1$, the sign is reversed in $S_1-S_2$.
+(See Figure \ref{case2a} for an example).

 \item Suppose the crabwalk ends in $B$.
 Then by Lemma \ref{Parity} the parity of the cycles has switched.
 Since we move backwards along light red edges, then the last light edge moved is an edge coming out of a node.
 Since there is no edge out of $1$ in $B$, then we must end with the edge coming out of node $2$.
 Thus the edge out of $1$ has been moved to $D$ and the edge out of node $2$ has been moved to $C$, so $\{C,D\}\in S_2$.
-Since the parity of the cycles has been switched, the sign is reversed in $S_2$, so it is reversed in $S_1-S_2$. \end{itemize}
+Since the parity of the cycles has been switched, the sign is reversed in $S_2$, so it is reversed in $S_1-S_2$.
+(See Figure \ref{case2b} for an example). \end{itemize}

 \end{proof}